abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 ### Empty lines between code blocks

-By default cljstyle forces two empty lines between code blocks and forms.
+By default, `cljstyle` forces two empty lines between code blocks and forms.
-I like it because in my opinion, it a little bit improves readability and makes it easier for eyes to distinct different functions on a sight.
+I think it is reasonable because in my opinion, it a bit improves readability and makes it easier for eyes to distinct different functions.

-But you could disable empty line editing at all or choose some custom rules for that - you could do it and tool has several ways to do that.
+But you could disable empty line editing at all or choose some custom rules for that - you could do it and tool has several ways for that.
-If you prefer single empty line between code blocks just add following lines to config map next to the last keyword:
+For example, if you prefer single empty line between code blocks just add following lines to config map next to the last keyword:

 ```clojure